-For all other programs, your final bill will be available for viewing on MyBlugold CampS.
+For all other for-credit programs, your final bill will be available for viewing on MyBlugold

+CampS.
 Study abroad final payments follow the normal campus billing cycle.
-For final payment deadlines, go to the Business Office Web site: http://www.uwec.edu/Busoff/studentfinancials/P avInfo.htm
+For final payment deadlines, go to the Business Office website.

-An e-mail with the total program charges will be sent to you via e-mail, typically in December for winterim programs and May for summer programs.
 Your final charges will be posted to your MyBlugold CampS account.
-You will receive an e-mail when bills are ready to be viewed on MyBlugold CampS.
+You will receive an email when bills are ready to be viewed on MyBlugold CampS.
 The \$30 and \$150 deposit you have already paid will be credited to this amount.